-- a.
-All developments require a minimum number of parking spaces per unit size as follows: - i.
-One bedroom units are 1.0 parking spaces per unit. - ii.
-Two bedroom units are 1.5 parking spaces per unit. - iii.
-Three and four bedroom units are 2.0 parking spaces per unit. - b.
-There must be at least one handicap parking space for each designated accessible unit that must be the nearest available parking space to the unit. - i.
-All handicap parking spaces and associated aisles must be concrete. - ii.
+a.
+All developments require a minimum number of parking spaces per unit size as follows:

+- i.
+One-bedroom units are 1.0 parking spaces per unit. - ii.
+Two-bedroom units are 1.5 parking spaces per unit. - iii.
+Three- and four-bedroom units are 2.0 parking spaces per unit. - b.
+There must be at least one handicap parking space for each designated accessible unit, and each development amenity such as the community room, postal facilities or refuse collection as required that must be the nearest available parking space to the unit and or the amenity. - i.
+All handicap parking spaces and associated aisles must be concrete and may not exceed 2% slope in all directions. - ii.
 Handicap ramps may not protrude into parking lot. - iii.
 Access aisles cannot be installed through vehicular paths of travel. - c.
 All non-handicap parking spaces must be an asphalt or concrete solid surface with a minimum dimension of 8 feet wide and 18 feet deep.
 Compact parking spaces may be included in addition to those required to meet Agency requirements but will not count towards the minimum required in (a.) (i.) (ii.) (iii.) above. - d.
 If tenants are required to pay for parking, those charges must be included in the rental fees and are subject to allowable rent limitations. - e.
-Existing properties being submitted for acquisition or rehabilitation are not required to increase existing parking as stated in (a.) (i.) (ii.) above.
+Existing properties being submitted for acquisition or rehabilitation are not required to increase existing parking as stated in (a.) (i.) (ii.) (iii.) above.

-8. Refuse Collection Area (s) & Recycling
+9. Refuse Collection Area (s) & Recycling

 - a.
 Collection area(s) should not be placed at the entrance or exits of the development unless the collection area provides the following: - i.
 A pull off from the main road consisting of a cul-de-sac / turn around. - ii.
 Dumpster drop off or pick up that does not stop or impede the flow of traffic. - iii.
 Tenant use that does not stop or impede the flow of traffic. - b.
 Provide an easily-accessible area that serves the entire development for the refuse collection area and recycling area.
 These can be combined into one area. - c.
 Dumpsters / trash compactors and recycling area must be ADA accessible and located on an ADA accessible route with ADA parking near the collection area(s). - d.
 Provide a collection and storage area of non-hazardous material for recycling. - i.
-Property management is responsible for prominently displaying a sign stating exactly which materials are and are not accepted for recycling.
+Property management is responsible for prominently displaying a sign stating exactly which materials are and are not accepted for recycling. - ii.

-- ii.
 Property management is responsible for ensuring that these recyclables are actually recycled. - e.
 The pad and approach pad to the dumpster must be concrete.
 The approach pad must be 12" thick minimum.
 At a minimum, the dumpster pad must include two painted pipe bollards installed behind each dumpster. - f.
 Pedestrian paths of accessible travel must be marked/identified (painted in yellow or white) on dumpster pad surfaces. - g.
 The dumpster/ trash compactor and recycling pad/ area must be enclosed on at least three sides with materials that will be consistent with the design and appearance of the residential buildings.
 An enclosure combining masonry, cementitious products or composite products are acceptable enclosures or these products can be used independently.
 PVC or vinyl fencing is acceptable.
 Chain link and wood fencing are not acceptable.

-D. SITE AND SITE LIGHTING
+G. SITE AND SITE LIGHTING